Do armed security guards require more regulation?

 - There needs to be a hybrid method of adopting Federal & State standards with local enforcement and oversight without being burdensome.

-- We can do better, for example, a licensed manicurist has stricter licencing and training requirements than a armed security guard.
+- We can do better, for example, a licensed manicurist has stricter licensing and training requirements than an armed security guard.

 More Resources on this Subject:

 - Video source: CNN and Center for Investigative Reporting with Anderson Cooper.

 - CNN year-long report on Armed Security Guards called Hired Guns, part-two.